Cover photo (L-R): Stanford’s all-minority backfield in 1970: Jackie Brown, Hillary Shockley and Jim Plunkett.

 Michigan State played Notre Dame in the 1966 Game of the Century before a record TV audience of 33 million on Nov.
 19, 1966, at Spartan Stadium.
 Fans saw Notre Dame line up with one Black player, Alan Page.
 Michigan State lined up 20 Black players, 11 Black starters, two Black team captains and a Black quarterback.
 Michigan State was the future.
 Notre Dame was the past.

 Auburn, Alabama’s in-state rival, integrated a year earlier than the Crimson Tide with James Owens.
 Auburn officials and teammates freely admit in retrospect they should have done more to support Owens in his struggle.
 Backfield mate Terry Henley became a lifelong friend.

 “It was a learning curve for me, the players and the coaches,” Henley said.
 “I was raised in an all-white community.”

-The Alabama fairytale not only lacks a Bryant moral reckoning for dragging his feet until dressing his first Black player in 1971, it celebrates him as a crusader in a decade after history passed him by.
+The Alabama fairytale not only lacks a Bryant moral reckoning for dragging his feet until dressing his first Black player in 1971, it misleadingly celebrates him as a crusader in a decade after history passed him by.

 The timing is right to reexamine Bear Bryant mythology — at least for anyone outside of Bryant hagiography.
 More Americans are open to understanding social injustice and systemic racism following the death of African American George Floyd in Minneapolis in police custody.

 McClain and Owens are among the true 1960s pioneers dispossessed of their place in history.
 A quote from Pulitzer Prize-winning biographer David Maraniss justifies examining heir careers: “History writes people out of the story.
 It’s our job to write them back in.”

 Others are Southern Methodist’s Jerry Levias, Maryland’s Darryl Hill and Kentucky’s four desegregation horsemen, Nate Northington, Greg Page, Walter Hackett and Houston Hogg.
 Among the coaches who acted long before Bryant were Maryland’s Tom Nugent and assistant Lee Corso, SMU’s Hayden Fry, Kentucky’s Charley Bradshaw and Auburn’s Shug Jordan with assistant Jim Hilyer.

 The University of Houston wasn’t a Southwest Conference member when Bill Yeoman recruited Warren McVea as the school’s first Black player as a freshman in 1964, but the Cougars’ success gained Houston entry into the SWC by 1976.